How to make authentic chicken Kolhapuri rassa (curry) | Spicy Kolhapuri chicken recipe

 • 6 cloves

-• 4 green cardamom
+• 4 green cardamoms

-• 8 black peppers whole
+• 8 black peppers, whole

 • 1 blade of javitri (mace)

-• Small piece of nutmeg
+• A small piece of nutmeg

 • 2 tbsp coriander seeds